Delay (audio effect): Computer software

 A natural development from digital delay-processing hardware was the appearance of software-based delay systems.
 In large part, this coincided with the popularity of audio editing software.
 Software delays, in many cases, offer much greater flexibility than even the most recent digital hardware delays.
-Software implementations may offer shifting or random delay times, or the insertion of other audio effects during the feedback process.
+Software implementations may offer shifting or random delay times, or the insertion of other audio effects in the feedback path.
 Many software plugins have added functionality to emulate the sounds of the earlier analog units.
-Abundant main memory on modern personal computers offers practically limitless audio buffer.
+Abundant main memory on modern personal computers offers ample delay time.

 Artistic uses

 In popular and electronic music, electric guitarists use delay to produce densely overlaid textures of notes with rhythms complementary to the music.
 U2 guitarist the Edge uses delay while he plays arpeggios on electric guitar, thus creating a sustained, synth pad-like background.
 Vocalists and instrumentalists use delay to add a dense or ethereal quality to their singing or playing.
 Extremely long delays of 10 seconds or more are often used to create loops of a whole musical phrase.
 Robert Fripp used two Revox reel-to-reel tape recorders to achieve very long delay times for solo guitar performance.
 He dubbed this technology "Frippertronics", and used it in a number of recordings.

 John Martyn was a pioneer of the echoplex.
 Perhaps the earliest indication of his use can be heard on the songs "Would You Believe Me" and "The Ocean" on the album Stormbringer! released in February 1970.
-"Glistening Glyndebourne" on the album Bless The Weather (1971) showcased his developing technique of playing acoustic guitar through the echoplex.
-He later went on to experiment with a fuzz box, a volume/wah wah pedal, and the echoplex on Inside Out (1973) and One World (1977).
-Martyn is cited as an inspiration by many musicians, including the Edge.